KathrynVozoris/Estimation-of-Obesity-Levels/README.md

 ## Methodology Outline

-All notebooks created for the Obesity Estimation Classification can be found [here](notebooks)
+All notebooks created for our Obesity Estimation Classification can be found [here](notebooks)

 ### A.  [Exploratory Data Analysis](notebooks/Obesity_estimation_eda.ipynb)